mghpcc-projects/user_level_slurm_reservations/README.md

 These commands are executed as Slurm jobs via ```srun(1)``` and ```sbatch(1).```

-Other software components be used to perform HIL node and network management operations on nodes reserved and freed using the above commands.
-A goal is to have these components execute automatically without user or administrator intervention.
+Other software components perform HIL node and network management operations on nodes reserved and freed using the above commands.
+A program goal is to have these components execute automatically without user or administrator intervention.

 ## Usage